sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>ntfs2btrfs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Conversion tool from NTFS to Btrfs
+Short desc    : Conversion tool from NTFS to Btrfs
 URL          : https://github.com/maharmstone/ntfs2btrfs
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : ntfs2btrfs is a tool which does in-place conversion of Microsoft's NTFS
+Descript     : ntfs2btrfs is a tool which does in-place conversion of Microsoft's NTFS
              : filesystem to the open-source filesystem Btrfs, much as btrfs-convert
              : does for ext2.
              :